coisnepe/vimwiki_html/README.md

-Pretty straightforward: just a wiki of the things I've learned!
+Pretty straightforward: just a wiki of _some_ of the things I've learnt!

 Work in progress, I have tons of bookmarks and files scattered all over the place, I need time to gather them...